lune-climate/lune-docs/docs/src/guides/downloading-completion-certificate.md

 # Downloading Lune's order completion certificate

+This guide will take you through the steps to automatically download an order's certificate when all its carbon offsets have been retired.

 ## Pre-requisites
 * Please ensure you have access to [Lune’s dashboard](https://dashboard.lune.co/)
 * API Keys required in this guide can be found in the [dashboard](https://dashboard.lune.co/api-keys)